Allen-Digital-OSS/doordarshan-kendra-oss/README.md

 1. **DoorDarshan Kendra**: This open-source service handles meeting orchestration
 2. **SFU Clusters**: External SFU services that handle actual media routing
-3. **Redis**: Used for signaling message streams (pub/sub pattern)
-4. **MySQL**: Stores meeting metadata and state
+3. **MySQL**: Stores meeting metadata and state
-5. **Signaling Platform**: **NOT OPEN SOURCE** - Consumes Redis streams and broadcasts to clients via WebSocket
+4. **Signaling Platform**: **NOT OPEN SOURCE** - Can be integrated via:
+   - **Option 1**: HTTP API endpoints (no Redis client in DoorDarshan Kendra - Signaling Platform handles Redis)
+   - **Option 2**: Direct Redis Streams (Redis client required in DoorDarshan Kendra)
+5. **Redis**: **OPTIONAL in DoorDarshan Kendra** - Redis client only needed if using Option 2.
+With Option 1, Signaling Platform handles Redis operations.

 ## ⚠️ Important Note: Signaling Platform

 **The Signaling Platform is NOT part of this open-source repository.**

+DoorDarshan Kendra communicates with the Signaling Platform using one of two approaches. **Both approaches ultimately use Redis**, but the difference is where the Redis client dependency lives:

+### Integration Options

+#### Option 1: HTTP API (No Redis Client in DoorDarshan Kendra)

+DoorDarshan Kendra calls HTTP endpoints of the Signaling Platform.
+The Signaling Platform then pushes messages to Redis Streams.

+- DoorDarshan Kendra makes HTTP POST requests to Signaling Platform endpoints
+- **No Redis client required in DoorDarshan Kendra**
+- Signaling Platform handles Redis operations
+- DoorDarshan Kendra uses HTTP client only (see `pkg/clients/signaling_platform.go`)

+**Endpoints:**
+- `POST /room/{room_id}/broadcast` - Broadcast to a specific room
+- `POST /room/broadcast/bulk` - Bulk broadcast to multiple rooms

+#### Option 2: Direct Redis Streams (Redis Client Required in DoorDarshan Kendra)

-This service publishes signaling messages (user joined, stream published, etc.) to **Redis Streams**.
-A separate, proprietary Signaling Platform service:
+DoorDarshan Kendra directly publishes signaling messages to **Redis Streams**.
+The Signaling Platform then consumes from these streams.

+- DoorDarshan Kendra publishes to Redis Streams (format: `room-stream:{meeting_id}`)
+- **Redis client required in DoorDarshan Kendra**
-- Consumes messages from Redis Streams
+- Signaling Platform consumes from Redis Streams
-- Manages WebSocket connections with meeting participants
-- Broadcasts signaling messages to connected clients
-- Handles real-time communication between participants
+- DoorDarshan Kendra uses Redis client (see `pkg/data/redis_repository.go`)

 ### What This Means for Users

 If you want to use this codebase, you will need to:

+1. **Choose an integration approach:**
+   - **Option 1**: Use HTTP API - No Redis client needed in DoorDarshan Kendra (Redis is handled by Signaling Platform)
+   - **Option 2**: Use Redis Streams - Redis client required in DoorDarshan Kendra

-1. **Implement your own Signaling Platform** that:
+2. **Implement your own Signaling Platform** that:
+   - **For Option 1**: Exposes HTTP endpoints that DoorDarshan Kendra can call, and pushes messages to Redis Streams
-   - Consumes from Redis Streams (format: `room-stream:{meeting_id}`)
+   - **For Option 2**: Consumes from Redis Streams (format: `room-stream:{meeting_id}`)
    - Manages WebSocket connections with meeting participants
    - Broadcasts messages to connected clients
    - Handles the message format defined in `pkg/signaling-platform/requests.go`

-2. **Or integrate with an existing signaling solution** that can consume Redis Streams
+3. **Or integrate with an existing signaling solution** that supports either approach

-### Redis Stream Message Format
+### Redis Stream Message Format (Option 2 Only)

+**Note**: This section only applies if you're using direct Redis Streams (Option 2).
+If using HTTP API (Option 1), the Signaling Platform handles Redis operations.

-Messages are published to Redis Streams with the key format: `room-stream:{meeting_id}`
+When using Option 2, messages are published to Redis Streams with the key format: `room-stream:{meeting_id}`

 The message structure in the stream includes:
 - `name`: Signal type (e.g., "DoordarshanStreamPublish")